 The doctoral degree program in Educational Leadership is a practitioner-based, professional experience that focuses on the practices transformational leaders need to create educational systems that are grounded in research, are culturally responsive, strategic, and which ultimately improve student learning.
 The 60-hour program of study reflects the visionary thinking needed for leadership in today’s 21st century educational organizations.
 It emphasizes effective leadership including strategic planning, using data to make instructional improvements, building a culture of trust and understanding how theory guides the educational leader to solve problems of practice.
 Graduate courses will be delivered using an Executive Cohort model which is designed to accommodate the working professional, emphasizes problem-based learning, action research, and field-based projects using authentic school district data and artifacts.

-Coordinator of Doctoral Program in Educational Leadership is Dr. Vernon Farrington.
-Dr. Farrington can be reached at firstname.lastname@example.org or 336.841.4688; learn more about Dr. Farrington and the Education faculty here.
+Coordinator of Doctoral Program in Educational Leadership is Dr. Jane Bowser.
+Dr. Bowser can be reached at email@example.com or 336.841.9153; learn more about Dr. Bowser and the Education faculty here.
 For more information check out the School of Education website or download an informational brochure today!

-Ed.D cohort students have created their first newsletter, learn about program highlights and cohort members professional development here.
+Ed.D cohort students have just created their 3rd edition of the Ed.D newsletter!
+Learn about program highlights and cohort members professional development here.

 The following program goals are directly aligned to the North Carolina Guiding Mission for Public P-12 Schools and to High Point University’s mission to “…deliver educational experiences that enlighten, challenge, and prepare students to lead lives of significance in complex global communities.”